emerson-paiva/emersonpaiva.dev/posts/en/how-to-generate-uuid-without-lib-in-javascript.md

 ## Web Crypto API

-If your website is hosted in a web security envirment (**https**), you could use the Web Crypto API to generate random uuid in a very simple way:
+If your website is hosted in a web security environment (**https**), you could use the Web Crypto API to generate random uuid in a very simple way:

 ```jsx
 const uuid = crypto.randomUUID()